Brett and Barbara in SFO for the week.

 Winter nights.
 In the hour of clarity, 3:30 am, I consider the idea of “objectivity.”

 So, in contemplating the stars (that most objective datum! stars’ positions!), at that hour, one decides that one’s experience of objective reality is mediated by one’s body, this body of mine invisible and afloat in meadows on worn dirt paths in the dark.
-Something as objective as a nearby visible star’s “location” in the sky – or the “temperature” of this home planet, or the “size” of the Planck quantum – all these observations are mediated by the body’s mysterious retina, the flesh, the habit of having a “hand,” a hand that invents a ruler and puts notch-marks on it – or a “foot” that knows the path – or an “eye” that absorbs certain wavelengths and excludes others, this body that is the natural fruit, like a pear or a blackberry, of these rounded rocks that whirl infinitely in the cold dark.
+Something as objective as a nearby visible star’s “location” in the sky – or the “temperature” of this home planet, or the “size” of the Planck quantum – all these observations are mediated by the body’s mysterious retina, the flesh, the habit of having a “hand,” a hand that invents a ruler and puts notch-marks on it – or a “foot” that knows the path – or an “eye” that absorbs certain wavelengths and excludes others, this body that is the natural fruit, like a pear or a blackberry, of these rounded rocks that whirl in the cold dark.

 * * * *

 Getting the trailer warmed up takes forever.
-On my laptop, the nice “touch-to-click” function (and “stroke-to-lift”) doesn’t work in the trackpad’s ordinarily sensuous little rectangle.
+On my laptop, the nice “touch-to-click” function (and “stroke-to-drag”) doesn’t work in the trackpad’s ordinarily sensuous little rectangle.
 Either it’s my own finger-numbness or it’s the platinum surface: we’re both cold.
 The spark won’t pass.

 * * * *